SirVeggie/Dynasty-Builder/README.md

 Can use one [**Spell**](#spells) per turn

 ### Bridges:
-- The round piece works as a bridge
+- Each player has a single bridge
 - Build the bridge on water with one build action
 - A new bridge causes the previous to disappear
 - Troops can use an enemy's bridge